 On that note, we should also mention Iain Glen, who’s played/playing Bruce Wayne on DC Universe’s Titans series, as well as Maxim Savaria and Alain Moussi, who donned the mask for the season 1 finale.
 This wasn’t the actual Batman, however, but a hallucination induced in the mind of the former Robin Dick Grayson by an all-powerful demon.
 Comic book stories!

 I’m kidding.
 No one outside of the movie thought that Keaton was the right person to play Batman.
 A movie from the guy who made Pee-Wee’s Big Adventure and Beetlejuice, starring the guy from Beetlejuice?
 There was an immediate backlash.
-At least one petition was circulated and thousands of letters were sent to Warner Brothers in protest.
+Fans circulated at least one petition and sent thousands of letters to Warner Brothers in protest.
 This was pre-internet, mind you, so that took some doing.
 In an effort to calm down fans, Warner Bros went on offense, dispatching Batman creator (and newly hired movie consultant) Bob Kane to San Diego Comic-Con.
 Still, fans couldn’t be soothed, at least not until they saw the first footage.
 (And that’s incredible, because that teaser is a mess.)

 Batman could have been a disaster, too.
 Instead, it was revelatory, even if Jack Nicholson leaves no scenery unchewed as the Joker.
 It would be surpassed by its sequel, Batman Returns, which finds the man in Bat fighting the Penguin (Danny DeVito) and Catwoman (Michelle Pfeiffer).
 The sequel is, in fact, not only the greatest Batman on film, but the last Batman movie ever produced.